BEING USED BY THE DEVIL

 "For, brethren, you have been called unto liberty; only use not liberty for an occasion to the flesh, but by love serve one another."
 Galatians 5:13

 By the grace of God, Jesus has purchased for us wonderful liberties, but these liberties must be subject to the scrutiny of the Holy Spirit and within the parameters of the Word of God.
 "All things are lawful to me, but all things are not expedient (helpful, good, profitable).
 All things are lawful for me, but I will not be brought under the power of any."
 1 Corinthians 6:12 Dear friends, any time we start to please or indulge the flesh, we can become seduced by its passions and urge to excess.
 What we like and want may be fine as far as the grace of God goes, but if it gets the better of us, we are not only in danger of error, but may also cave to the tendency to neglect, or walk over others, and even bully people to obtain it.
-That is a characteristic of the pursuit of passions.
+That is a characteristic of the pursuit of passions and rights.
 Yet all the while we feel justified.
 Thou servant of God, who then are you serving?

-A DOUBLE STANDARD?
+A DOUBLE STANDARD

 I lived in a church building for nine years.
 The parsonage was on the other side of the building, which was where the pastor and his wife lived.
 I worked with that man for years and saw how he was in every situation.
 It did not matter how long he worked, and how hard, or how late, or how inconvenient it was; he was always the same person at any time of the day or night.
 He always lived by the same standard, a humble servant of Christ, and was ready to help and serve anyone who came.
 What an example of a servant of Christ!